正常

 }Embedded Applicability: High

-- Zero runtime overhead: conditions are evaluated at compile time; unsatisfied branches generate no code at all
+- Zero runtime overhead: conditions are evaluated at compile time, and unmet branches generate no code.

-- Replaces SFINAE and tag dispatch, dramatically improving template metaprogramming readability
+- Replaces SFINAE and tag dispatching, significantly improving template metaprogramming readability.

-- Ideal for selecting different code paths based on compile-time constants such as hardware platform or peripheral type
+- Ideal for selecting different code paths based on compile-time constants like hardware platforms or peripheral types.

 Compiler Support